KENDAXA-Development/repository-template/README.md

 This is a template repository for Kendaxa Open Source projects.
 It provides the following features:
 - MIT license file, the default license for Kendaxa Open Source projects.
+- BSD license file, license for Kendaxa Open Source projects which use any BSD licensed dependency.
 - CONTRIBUTING.md file description how the community can contribute to the project.
 - README.md file with information about the project.
 - Templates for bug reports and feature requests on Github issues.